Leon1km/Kaiming-Li.github.io/README.md

 The roles of particular microRNAs and siRNAs in the tumorigenesis, development and metastasis of gastric cancer (GC).
 Therapy to treat ulcerative colitis based a novel delivery system of mTOR siRNA.

-“Free From Fat”: Targeted exosome-mediated delivery of Bcl-2 siRNA for treatment of obesity.
+“Free From Fat”: Targeted exosome-mediated delivery of BCL-2 siRNA for treatment of obesity.
 Based on this project, our team NJU-China won a silver medal in iGEM 2017 Competition (International Genetically Engineered Machine Competition).

+To better understand apoptosis of cells including white adipocytes and tumor cells induced by BCL-2 inhibitors, I plan to carry out further research on BCL-2 protein and apoptosis.
 Currently studying the functions of noncoding RNAs including microRNAs and siRNAs in cell-cell communication and crosskingdom regulation between plant and animal.

 My work involves biological experiments both in vitro and in vivo such as cell culture, transfection, qRT-PCR, western blotting and mouse experiments.
 In addition, I have improved the ability to combine bioinformatic techniques such as the use of databases and software with lab experiments to design projects and analyze data and results. (`Oct.
 2016-present`)